In Time with the Countess

 Exhibition in the Barn

-In the exhibition in the Barn we present some of the many various phenomena of music history such as the development of the public musical life through the musical societies, the private music making in the homes of the middle- and upper classes in the 1800s, the introduction of the new era with the invention of the piano 300 years ago, the growth of jazz in the 1920s and -30s and the first decades of rock- and pop music.
+Explore a multitude of instruments from all around the world, and use the audio guide to hear exciting stories and musical treats of your choice.
+The exhibition in the Barn presents various phenomena in music history such as the development of musical societies, music in the homes of the middle- and upper classes in the 1800s, the introduction of the new era with the invention of the piano 300 years ago, the growth of jazz in the 1920s and -30s and the first decades of rock- and pop music.
 Further, the exhibition demonstrates how sound is made, even up to the electronic instruments of today.
+Open all year.

 Exhibition in the Manor